Roy-Fokker/sdl3-cpp23-project-template/readme.md

 - Ninja-Build for build engine
 - CMake 3.31+ with cmakepresets for configuration and build
   - There is an issue, on my machine, with CMake 4.0.
 It fails to configure properly.
+  - CMake 4.0.1 fixed the issue with configure, seems like it was regression in CMake.
 - C++ modules enabled
 - Uses C++ Standard Library modules
   - MSVC (Windows only)